simulogics/airlinesim-docs/content/docs/beginners-guide/company-setup/index.md

 ## Planning the Company Structure

-After creating your AirlineSim account and picking a game world, it can be helpful to think about how you want to structure your company, especially if the world supports IPOs.
+After creating your AirlineSim account and picking a game world, it can be helpful to think about how you want to structure your company, especially if the world supports [Initial Public Offerings (IPOs)]({{< relref "docs/advanced/finances/initial-public-offerings/index.md" >}}).

 While you can use the first holding you establish as a regular airline, you won't be able to perform a stock market launch with it.
 In case you're interested in starting an IPO, you need to create another enterprise as the daughter of your existing holding.
 The subsidiary can then be traded on the stock market once you go public.

-Click here to find out more about the differences between holdings and subsidiaries.
+Click [here]({{< relref "docs/advanced/setup/holdings-vs-subsidiaries.md" >}}) to find out more about the differences between holdings and subsidiaries.

 ## Naming Your Enterprise